Low-Energy Supernova Constraints on Millicharged Particles: LESN constraints on MCPs

-Fig.~\ref{fig:main:result} shows the LESN constraints on MCPs.
-We find that the LESN constraints probe new parameters in the mass range of $\gtrsim 10$ MeV, surpassing previous SN cooling limits given in Refs.~\cite{Chang:2018rso,Davidson:2000hf}.
+Fig.~\ref{fig:main:result:1} shows the dominant production channel for different MCP masses.
 In the low-mass region of $m_\chi \lesssim 6~\mathrm{MeV}$, the production of MCPs in the SN core is dominated by the plasmon decay process \cite{Davidson:2000hf}.
 For higher MCP masses, the proton bremsstrahlung and electron-positron annihilation processes become more important.
-Owing to the high number density of nucleons in the SN core, the proton bremsstrahlung process is the main MCP production channel in the mass range of $6~\mathrm{MeV}\lesssim m_\chi \lesssim 30~\mathrm{MeV}$.
-In the mass region of $m_\chi \gtrsim 30~\mathrm{MeV}$, the electron-positron annihilation process becomes the most important MCP production channel.
-This is partly due to the fact that the average energy of the electrons, which is $\sim 160$ MeV, is much higher than the average kinetic energy of the nucleons, which is $\sim 45$ MeV, in the SN core.
+Owing to the high number density of nucleons in the SN core, the proton bremsstrahlung process is the main MCP production channel in the mass range of $6~\mathrm{MeV}\lesssim m_\chi \lesssim 57~\mathrm{MeV}$.
+In the mass region of $m_\chi \gtrsim 57~\mathrm{MeV}$, the electron-positron annihilation process becomes the most important MCP production channel.
+This is partly because, in the SN core, the average energy of the electrons ($\sim 160$ MeV) is much higher than the average kinetic energy of the nucleons ($\sim 45$ MeV).
 We note that the electron-positron annihilation process is often omitted in previous studies due to the small number density of the positron.
 However, the high temperature $T\gg m_e$ in the LESN core actually leads to a substantial population of positrons, making the electron-positron annihilation the most important production channel for high-mass MCPs.
+We also analyze the SN cooling limits by taking into account contributions from the electron-positron annihilation process.
+See appendix \ref{appendix:SN:cooling:limit} for detailed calculations.
+Fig.~\ref{fig:main:result:1} shows that incorporating the electron-positron annihilation channel strengthens the SN cooling limits, extending the constraint to higher masses.

-The parameter space with large coupling is un-constrained by the cooling argument.
-We follow Ref.~\cite{Davidson:2000hf} to compute the maximum value of $\epsilon$ by using the criterion that the transport cross section of MCPs does not exceed that in the weak interaction, and find $\epsilon \lesssim 10^{-7}$.
-The transport mean free path for $\epsilon \simeq 10^{-7}$ is $\sim 0.1$ km, which is $\sim 100$ times smaller than the core radius.
-We thus conclude that MCPs with $\epsilon > 10^{-7}$ are also unconstrained by the explosion energy, as they are effectively trapped in the core and thus unable to transfer significant energy to the mantle.
+For sufficiently large $\epsilon$, MCPs become effectively trapped, forming an MCP-sphere.
+In this regime, they cannot deposit significant energy outside the neutrinosphere (see appendix \ref{appendix:large:coupling} for detailed calculations).
+Consequently, the LESN exclusion region exhibits an upper boundary, beyond which the parameter space is allowed, as shown in Fig.~\ref{fig:main:result:1}.